Skip to main content

 How do I access internal fields of an instance?

-You can mark internal members of a class or trait marked with @instantiable with the @public annotation.
-The requirements are that the field is publicly accessible, is a val or lazy val, and is a valid type.
-The list of valid types are:
+You can mark internal members of a Module class or trait marked with @instantiable with the @public annotation.
+The requirements are that the field is publicly accessible, is a val or lazy val, and must have an implementation of Lookupable.

-5. Iterable/Option containing a type that meets these requirements
+5. Iterable/Option/Either containing a type that meets these requirements

 To mark a superclass's member as @public, use the following pattern (shown with val clock).